Withdrawal and Refund

-Once a refund begins being generated, the student should receive an email in their Jacks account informing them that it is on its way.
+Once a refund begins to be generated, the student should receive an email to their Jacks account informing them that it is on its way.
 Once the process has begun, direct deposited refunds are typically received in 2-3 business days and mailed checks received in 3-5 business days.

 - Direct deposited refunds are processed more frequently than refund checks.

 - It eliminates the mail time and any delays due to an incorrect mailing address.